Melo21/SQL/LeetCode.md

 (Select ID from (select min(Person.id) as ID from person group by Person.email) as tobeDel)
 ```

+2. Swap Salary

-2. Given a table salary, such as the one below, that has m=male and f=female values.
+Given a table salary, such as the one below, that has m=male and f=female values.
 Swap all f and m values (i.e., change all f values to m and vice versa) with a single update query and no intermediate temp table.

 For example:
 ```